JackHallwalker/Functional-Programming-Functions-and-Data/README.md

 # Functional-Programming-Functions-and-Data

-Functions and data implementations by using SCALA
+Functions and data implementations using SCALA